MO-RISE/pontos-platform/README.md

-# pontos-platform-fredrika
+# pontos-platform
-Platform configuration for Fredrika
+Base platform configuration for a generic Pontos vessel